prasadpamidi/Beakn/README.md

             }

 ## Requirements
+    1. iOS 9.0+
+    2. Xcode 7.1+

-    1. You will have to enable location services capability for your app
+    * You will have to enable location services capability for your app

-    2. You will have to add NSLocationAlwaysUsageDescription key with appropriate description in the App's info.plist file
+    * You will have to add NSLocationAlwaysUsageDescription key with appropriate description in the App's info.plist file

 ## Installation